 Do you ever find yourself looking at your class and not knowing how to form your reading intervention groups?
 This used to be a real struggle for me during the first few weeks of school.
 When I first started teaching, I was thrown into a classroom that did not have a consistent teacher for the first 6 weeks of school.
 I felt like I was pulling from all the resources I could find to put together a plan to teach my students.
 Learning how to properly use assessment tools to form my groups was a GAME CHANGER in targeting the instruction that each student in my classroom needs.
-During the first week of school, I assess every single student using a phonics and a sight word assessment so I can begin targetting their individual needs.
+During the first two weeks of school, I assess every single student using a phonics and a sight word assessment so I can begin targetting their individual needs.
 Then, I repeat these assessments at the end of each trimester, or as needed.

-Since the CORE Phonics Survey tells me EXACTLY which skills my students need to focus on, I use this data to break students into groups.
+Since the CORE Phonics Survey/BPST II tells me EXACTLY which phonics skills my students need to focus on, I use this data to break students into groups.
 I have a group that needs targeted instruction in letter and sound fluency.
 My second group is able to identify sounds, but they are still working on blending cvc words.
-My third group is working on blending sounds to read words containing blends.
+My third group is working on blending sounds to read words with beginning blends.
 My fourth group is working on digraphs.
 My fifth group needs help with r-controlled vowels.
 My sixth group has mastered all the previously mentioned skills, but is now working on more difficult words.
-All students also receive sight word instruction by creating lists and flash cards based on the words each student is working on.

 This post may contain Amazon affiliate links.
 I earn a small commission each time someone makes a purchase through one of my affiliate links, which helps to support The Primary Brain blog.
 As always, I only recommend products that I love and all ideas shared are my own.Written on February 7th, 2019 by Laurin Brainard